akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

 Navigate the Linux System Like A Pro.

-## Objectives of the video

-- navigate in a linux system
-- list files and directories
-- display the content of a file
-- create and remove files or directories
-- move, rename or copy files or directories

 ## Navigate the Linux System Like A Pro.

 ### Objectives

+- See what files and directories I have
 - Move around the computer
-- See what files and directories I have
 - Specify the location of a file or a directory
+- Relative and absolute paths

 ### Notes